MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-lineage-view-edit.md

 # Known issue - Lineage view edit dataflow button

-A known issue is posted where a customer gets taken to the Dataflows Gen1 experience when selecting the Edit button from within the Lineage view of a workspace.
+A known issue is posted where a customer gets taken to the Dataflow Gen1 experience when selecting the **Edit** button from within the Lineage view of a workspace.

-**APPLIES TO:** ✔️ Dataflows Gen2 in Microsoft Fabric
+**APPLIES TO:** ✔️ Dataflow Gen2 in Microsoft Fabric

 **Status:** Open